Get the essential facts about Alzheimer’s

-Alzheimer’s disease progresses in three stages – an early stage with minimal symptoms, a middle stage of increasing cognitive impairment, and a final stage where the person needs help with all activities of living and may not be able to communicate or engage with the world.
+An early stage with minimal symptoms, a middle stage of increasing cognitive impairment, and a final stage where the person needs help with all activities of living and may not be able to communicate or engage with the world.

 People with Alzheimer’s live an average of 8 years after symptoms become noticeable.
 But survival can range from 4 – 20 years, depending on age and other health conditions.

 Recommended for you: